iamraviprakash/devjoke/README.md

 Send me a PR if you know a good Dev Joke.

-#### Question - What will be the name of the movie on a sad developer?
+#### Question - What will be the name of the movie on a heartbroken developer?

 `DEVdas
 ***